 Undeterred by his failing finances, W.W.
 Durant set out to build his third Great Camp – envisioned as a year-round home that embodied his concept of comfort and luxury in his own private woodsy haven.

 Camp Sagamore – constructed from 1895 to 1897 – is a 27-building complex situated on 1,526 acres of forest land at Raquette Lake.

 Durant did not live long in his favorite home.
-Once again, financial circumstances and a family law suit over the mismanagement of his mother’s estate forced him to surrender Camp Sagamore.
+Once again, financial circumstances and a family lawsuit over his mother’s estates mismanagement forced him to surrender Camp Sagamore.
 In 1901, Durant sold the property to Alfred G. Vanderbilt, whose family kept it until 1954.

 Great Camp Sagamore is now a National Historic Landmark managed as a public trust by a non-profit educational institution.